SolidFund/Solid-Fund-smart-contracts/README.md

 ## Project Description

 The Solid Fund smart contract enables users to create fundraising campaigns for social projects with specified goals and durations.
-Participants can pledge funds to these campaigns, either in Glimmer (GLMR) or DOT.
+Participants can pledge funds to these campaigns, either in Glimmer (GLMR) or a specified ERC20 stable token (while the smart contracts are deployed on Moonbase Alpha "DEV" is the token used).
 The progress of each campaign is tracked, and when a campaign meets its goals, the creator can claim the funds one by one and provide proof of achieving the campaign's objective.
 Validators can review the proof and validate or invalidate the goal accordingly.

 ## Features